In 2018, AI will be listening and watching us more than ever: Is our privacy under threat?

 It seems strange in a world where Facebook users believe the social network listens to their private spoken conversations — and produces related adverts — that smart, learning and always-listening devices with Amazon Alexa and Google Assistant are suddenly so popular.

-At CES 2017, Alexa ruled the nascent smart speaker roost, as the personal assistant appeared on devices beyond those of Amazon's own Echo range.
-Google countered with the Google Assistant, and at CES 2018 we have seen both spread far and wide.
+Alexa ruled the nascent smart speaker roost, as the personal assistant appeared on devices beyond those of Amazon's own Echo range at CES 2017.
+Google countered with the Google Assistant, and have seen both speakers spread far and wide at CES 2018 .

 Finding Alexa or Google Assistant (or even both) inside a television or speaker is no longer a surprise.
 But as the smart home of the future finally becomes an attainable reality, artificial intelligence is appearing everywhere.